nicholasclauser/Zero-Touch-Windows-Deployment-Implementation/README.md

 I assigned compliance to user groups rather than devices so security requirements automatically apply regardless of which computer they use.

-### Phase 5: Self-Healing Security (In Progress)
+### Phase 5: Self-Healing Security

 **PowerShell Remediation Script**
-Developing detection and remediation logic to monitor BitLocker status and automatically re-enable if disabled by local admin or system glitch.
+Developed detection and remediation logic to monitor BitLocker status and automatically re-enable if disabled by local admin or system glitch.

 **Purpose:** Intune policies check device status on a schedule, leaving gaps where BitLocker could remain disabled.
 This PowerShell script runs locally on the device to detect and re-enable BitLocker immediately, without waiting for the next policy sync or requiring user or IT intervention.
 Deployed via Intune and runs silently in the background.